Governor Kemp faces next test from Trump loyalists in Georgia | ExBulletin

 With Jones gaining attention, Kemp can raise money and make his case with Tories who might not otherwise be interested.
 But Jones, they argue, doesn’t come to the game with the same established, high-profile Conservative identity as other figures Trump loyalists have urged to come forward, including former Rep. Doug Collins.

-Kemp’s allies, however, recognize the frustrations within the GOP base, and they recognize that re-electing governor is not just about winning the nomination.
+Kemps’s allies, however, recognize the frustrations within the GOP base, and they recognize that re-electing governors is not just about winning the nomination.
 It could also depend on coming out of a primary with the GOP coalition intact enough to win a competitive general election.

 Counties that have already censored Kemp Murray and Whitfield demonstrate the risks.